byexamples/byexample/docs/how_to_extend.rst

 This is useful if you want to use a different Finder in replacement for an already created one: just create a class with the same ``target``.

+The other special attribute is ``specific``.
+If it is True, the finder is specific to a language, like in this case.
+If not, it is a generic Finder.

 Let's see if our finder can find the ArnoldC snippet above.